 These are great opportunities for meeting new people who may be able to give you insight into what’s happening in your town.

-Talk To Neighbors For Real Community News
+Talk To Neighbors For Community Happenings

 Most rural towns will have neighbors that have lived there their entire lives.
 Reach out and introduce yourself.
 You never know who might have some insight into local news or events that they would be willing to share with you.